 - Private deployment option.
 For practices handling sensitive PHI, a private large language model (LLM) deployment on your own infrastructure eliminates the data-sharing exposure that comes with cloud-based automation platforms.

 CloudNSite builds custom agent stacks that satisfy all five criteria.
-The four-phase implementation process starts with a Discovery Sprint that maps your current workflow, identifies the failure points, and scopes the build before any code is written.
+The implementation process starts with a $999 Discovery Audit that maps your current workflow, identifies the failure points, and scopes the build before any code is written.
 You own the workflow map and the roadmap regardless of what you decide next.
 See the full process.

 CloudNSite pricing and timeline for healthcare agent stacks